 The policy underlines the commitment that business should be conducted lawfully and ethically.
 It outlines the principles that work should be conducted on a voluntary basis and that workers should be treated with respect and dignity.
-In particular the policy makes clear that slavery and human trafficking in any form should not be taking place in supply chains.
-All Survitec Group directors have been briefed on our Responsible Sourcing Policy and the policy has recently been updated to specifically refer to the need for transparency in approaching issues of modern slavery as well as suppliers' disclosure obligations under the Modern Slavery Act 2015.
+In particular, the policy makes clear that slavery and human trafficking in any form should not be taking place in supply chains.
+All Survitec Group directors have been briefed on our Responsible Sourcing Policy and the policy specifically refers to the need for transparency in approaching issues of modern slavery as well as suppliers' disclosure obligations under the Modern Slavery Act 2015.

 International Compliance Policy

 At Survitec we understand the importance of international compliance across our Group.
-Our International Compliance Policy sets our compliance protocols and procedures which are designed to help ensure compliance with applicable laws as regulations to maintain high levels of professional and ethical standards in our business affairs.
+Our International Compliance Policy sets our compliance protocols and procedures which are designed to help ensure compliance with applicable laws and regulations and to maintain high levels of professional and ethical standards in our business affairs.

 The policy applies to all Group employees, contract workers, officers and directors, as well as consultants, representatives, agents, brokers, distributors and other intermediaries when they are acting on behalf of the Group.
-It covers a number of areas, including anti-money laundering, anti bribery and trade sanctions.
-The policy has also been updated to underline the Group's commitment to complying with all the laws and regulations relating to slavery and human trafficking including, but not limited to, the Modern Slavery Act 2015.
+It covers a number of areas, including anti-money laundering, anti-bribery and trade sanctions.
+The policy has also recently been updated to underline the Group's commitment to complying with all laws and regulations relating to slavery and human trafficking including, but not limited to, the Modern Slavery Act 2015.